 Another reason notaries consider shared office spaces is to create a higher level of professionalism.
 Oftentimes, shared office spaces provide an address with mail service.
 Some even provide a receptionist that will take phone messages and physically greet clients.
 Depending on your budget and needs, a shared office space might be something to consider.

 What is shared office space?

 Shared office space can vary depending on your location and budget.
 It can be as simple as a larger office that is divided into cubicles.
-And it can be as elaborate as a high-rise where you have a private office with a mail service and receptionist.
+And it can be as elaborate as a high rise where you have a private office with mail service and receptionist.

-Some spaces will have shared kitchen, office centers (with printers, office supplies, etc), as well as conference rooms that you can rent.
+Some spaces will have shared kitchens, office centers (with printers, office supplies, etc), as well as conference rooms that you can rent.
 It really depends on where you live, what is available, and your budget.
-A shared office set up is convenient for many notaries because you get a professional look at a reasonable price.
-The alternative of renting your own office space is usually cost prohibitive for most notaries.
+A shared office setup is convenient for many notaries because you get a professional look at a reasonable price.
+The alternative of renting your own office space is usually cost-prohibitive for most notaries.

 Benefits of shared office space

 If you agree with any of the following statements, you should look into renting office spaces in your area.